ResearchComputing/Documentation/docs/running-jobs/interactive-jobs.md

 ![](https://raw.githubusercontent.com/ResearchComputing/Research-Computing-User-Tutorials/master/Interactive-Jobs/putty-2.png)

 In the X11 Menu check the "Enable X11 Forwarding" checkbox and type "localhost:0" in the X display location field.
-Clicking open will open a terminal window where you can login.
+Clicking "Open" will open a terminal window where you can login.

 #### For Command Prompt or Powershell users